European shares rise as Richemont earnings boost luxury stocks

-The pan-European STOXX 600 index .STOXX gained 0.4% by 0718 GMT, turning slightly positive for the week.
+The pan-European STOXX 600 index .STOXX gained 0.6%, turning slightly positive for the week.

-Shares of other luxury firms such as Kering PRTP.PA and LVMH LVMH.PA gained more than 1% each.
+Shares of other luxury firms such as Kering PRTP.PA and LVMH LVMH.PA gained more than 1% each, while Europe's personal & household goods .SXQPgained 1.3%.

+"Luxury is doing very well because the Chinese story is more about domestic recovery, not so much manufacturing.
+What we're getting out of China and the way it affects the European market is very uneven," said Anthi Tsouvali, a multi-asset strategist at State Street Global Markets.

 Data showed Spanish national consumer prices rose 4.1% in the 12 months through April, while French inflation rose 6.9% - both in-line with economists' estimates.

+The ECB's latest interest rate hike won't be the last as it needs to ensure the current wave of inflation comes to an end, said ECB policymaker Joachim Nagel.

-Troubled Swedish real estate group SBB SBBb.ST, whose shares have plunged recently on debt concerns, gained 2.9% following a sale of most of its shares in construction company JM JM.ST for 2.8 billion Swedish crowns ($275.8 million).
-JM shares rose 2.6%.
+Troubled Swedish real estate group SBB SBBb.ST, whose shares have plunged recently on debt concerns, erased early gains and was last down 1.5% after it sold most of its shares in construction company JM JM.ST for 2.8 billion Swedish crowns ($275.8 million).

-French bank Societe Generale SOGN.PA gained 0.3% after it posted better-than-expected quarterly earnings.
+French bank Societe Generale SOGN.PA gained 1.2% after it posted better-than-expected quarterly earnings after turmoil in bond and currency markets boosted its trading business.

 (Reporting by Sruthi Shankar in Bengaluru; Editing by Nivedita Bhattacharjee)